-- a) Participating in the development and implementation of this policy. - b) Evaluating the physical environment. - c) Developing the WVPP. - d) Reviewing workplace violence incident reports at least annually to identify trends in the types of incidents reported, if any. - e) Reviewing the effectiveness of the mitigating actions taken. - f) Reporting violations of the District's WVPP.
+- a) Participating in the development and implementation of this policy. - b) Evaluating the physical workplace environment to determine workplace violence risk factors. - c) Developing the WVPP. - d) Reviewing workplace violence incident reports at least once a year to identify trends in the types of incidents reported, if any. - e) Evaluating the effectiveness of safeguards and actions taken to reduce the risk of workplace violence. - f) Reporting violations of the District's WVPP.